 If you believe your rights have been violated and would like to receive our help, please fill out our online complaint form by clicking here.

-Individuals with general questions about coronavirus can call 2-1-1 or text your ZIP code to 898-211 for deaf and hard of hearing.
+Individuals with general questions about coronavirus, testing, or vaccination can call 2-1-1 or text your ZIP code to 898-211 for deaf and hard of hearing.
 For those with specific health-related questions, email us at DPHCall@delaware.gov.

 What you can do to mitigate the impact of COVID-19: